This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Make the donuts: In a small bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt.
+• In a small bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt.

-• In a separate medium-sized bowl, whisk together the melted butter, brown sugar, granulated sugar, egg yolk, vanilla, reduced apple cider, and milk.
+• In a medium bowl, whisk together the melted butter, brown sugar, granulated sugar, egg yolk, vanilla, reduced apple cider, and milk.

-Pour the dry ingredients into the wet ingredients and whisk everything together until smooth and combined.
+• Add the dry ingredients to the wet and whisk until the batter is smooth and well combined.

-• Make the topping: Melt 3 tablespoons of butter in a bowl.
-In a separate bowl, mix together granulated sugar and cinnamon.
-When the donuts are cool enough to handle, dip both sides of each donut in the melted butter, then generously in the cinnamon sugar topping.
+• Make the topping: Melt 3 tablespoons of butter in one bowl.
+In another, mix granulated sugar and cinnamon.
+Dip both sides of each donut in the melted butter, then coat in the cinnamon-sugar mixture.

 Notes